 - Dennis Cramer — Smaller name, but Dennis Cramer was a common prophetic figure in the Northeast region about 10 years ago.

-- Jimmy Evans, Clark Whitten, Wayne Drain — These three men are billed as coming to do prophetic ministry at Gateway Church in Dallas, TX.
+- Jimmy Evans, Clark Whitten, Wayne Drain — These three men were billed as coming to do prophetic ministry at Gateway Church in Dallas, TX.
+Wayne has some resources for prophetic ministry on his site.

 - Ron Campbell — Ron Campbell has a prophetic ministry called Sound the Trumpet which is based in Dallas, just saw it on the internet.
 Seems to be fairly seasoned, but also not very widely known.